R34P3R44/Adrian_Toth_CV/Adrian_Toth_CV.md

 ### **<ins>Various Stock controller positions: 04.2016 - Present</ins>**<br />

-* Throughout my retail career in high fashion my communication skills were vital to be able to work effectively in larger teams and liaise with various departments.<br />
+* Throughout my retail career in high fashion my communication skills were vital to be able to work effectively in larger teams and liaise with various departments.
-* Managing all aspects of a stock controller position has contributed towards developing strong organisational skills and time management.<br />
+* Managing all aspects of a stock controller position has contributed towards developing strong organisational skills and time management.
 * Having worked with numerous fashion brands at Harrods has greatly boosted my attention to details and product knowledge.
-* At Matchesfashion I had the opportunity to further develop my leadership skills overseeing and training my fellow colleagues and implementing new stockroom standards.<br />
+* At Matchesfashion I had the opportunity to further develop my leadership skills overseeing and training my fellow colleagues and implementing new stockroom standards.
-* The latter mentioned also included team meetings and one on one coaching where I used my management skills and emotional intelligence.<br />
+* The latter mentioned also included team meetings and one on one coaching where I used my management skills and emotional intelligence.
 * My customer service skills were also playing a key part in my roles as I was often helping out on the shopfloor or actually taking care of clients at Eskandar and Dolce & Gabbana.<br />

 ### **<ins>Various Hospitality positions between: 06.2011 - 11.2014</ins>**<br />

-* My customer service skills were integral to provide the best experience for my customers.<br />
+* My customer service skills were integral to provide the best experience for my customers.
-* Having worked as Bar Waiter and Barista has given me the opportunity to develop strong communication and organisational skills.<br />
+* Having worked as Bar Waiter and Barista has given me the opportunity to develop strong communication and organisational skills.
-* Both of these positions required multitasking in a fast paced environment where I was always ready to use my problem solving skills to manage stressful situations.<br />
+* Both of these positions required multitasking in a fast paced environment where I was always ready to use my problem solving skills to manage stressful situations.
-* Attention to details was crucial to maintaining the high standards whilst serving customers as this has had a positive impact on the overall customer experience<br />
+* Attention to details was crucial to maintaining the high standards whilst serving customers as this has had a positive impact on the overall customer experience

 ## Education
 ### **<ins>Software Engineering Student - Makers Academy, London: 09.2020 - 12.2020</ins>**<br />